 Cardinal Point Counseling has decided not to accept in-network insurance.
-However, we can send you Super Bills to use for out-of-network insurance, but please check with your provider first, as only they can tell you what they might cover (typically relationship issues are not covered).
-The cost for couples counseling and individual counseling is $125 per session (total, not per person if a couple), $100 per session for pre-marriage counseling, (because let’s face it, pre-marital couples are generally head over heels in love and the work is much easier).
+However, we can send you Super Bills to use for out-of-network insurance, but please check with your provider first, as only they can tell you what they might cover (typically relationship issues are not covered unless the main problem being treated is a mental illness that is helped by treating the relationship).
+The cost for couples counseling, pre-marriage counselng and individual counseling is $125 per session (total, not per person if a couple).

 See below for how insurance works with couple counseling.

 Insurance will often not cover marriage counseling or couples counseling sessions because relationship issues are not considered a medical problem.
 Instead, the insurance model is based on a diagnosed mental health condition(s) and specific treatment for that same condition(s).
 Some providers list a mental health diagnosis and treat that with the couple, but that puts your insurance company somewhat in charge of your care and may not allow a proper focus on the relationship (and you may not have a mental illness).

 The benefits of using insurance for mental healthcare are not as straightforward as they once were.
 Therefore, it is essential to understand your benefits and costs related to insurance.
 In some cases, insurance could make sense (more for individual counseling).
 In other instances, deductibles and co-pays are so high that it is more cost-effective to pay with an HSA, FSA, credit card, debit card, or cash.
 For example, some plans have a $4-6k deductible for mental health care.